 How the Delulu Trend Took Over the Internet & Why We Love It

-Aug 13, 2025 | Social Media Buzz | 0 comments
+Aug 13, 2025 | Internet Culture, Social Media Buzz | 0 comments

 By Melody Dalisay

-Born from internet culture and fueled by Gen Z slang, delulu celebrates the joy of imagining the impossible.
-Whether it’s picturing your dream job landing in your inbox tomorrow or believing you’re just one step away from viral fame, this playful mindset offers a refreshing reminder: sometimes, a little bit of playful delusion is exactly what we need to brighten our day.
+Whether it’s picturing your dream job landing in your inbox tomorrow or believing you’re just one step away from viral fame, this lighthearted mindset reminds us that sometimes, a touch of playful delusion is exactly what we need to brighten the day.

 What Does “Delulu” Mean?